barcaroli/LUCAS2022ShinyApp/README.md

 ## Execution

-In both options, when in RStudio, from the “Files” pane select:
+In both options, when in RStudio from the “Files” pane select one of the
+following:

 -   “sample2022_maps.R” for visualizing LUCAS sample by NUTS2,
     observation type, land cover and land use;